I was sitting in a café in Brisbane and we were having an end of week catch up with my office.

 - Commercially minded

-- Innovative with ideas of how to maximise the existing space
+- Innovative with ideas of how to maximize the existing space

 - Knowing their assets inside and out and starting the conversation with their existing team